Use your entrepreneurial spirit for good and investigate how business and finance can be leveraged to change society for the better.

 In this course, students will analyze how social movements are integrated into business, comparing how concepts such as innovation and entrepreneurship complement and clash with the principles of social impact.
 Investigating different models of entrepreneurship, students will learn how we are all working towards finding solutions and new ways of doing things within a larger system to affect positive social change.

-Using New York City as their case study, students will meet change agents and visit innovation hubs to see how they view change on personal and professional levels.
+Throughout the course, students will meet change agents and virtually visit innovation hubs to see how they view change on personal and professional levels.
 Students will also contrast the use of entrepreneurship as a change agent with other forms such as policy and activism.
 Are they always at odds with one another or is there a way to work together effectively?
-How can individuals within institutions learn and deploy entrepreneurial skills to make change?
+How can individuals within institutions learn and deploy entrepreneurial skills to make a lasting impact?

 Cost and Session Information